zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabcompliancehandson7.md

 ## Suggestions?

-If you'd like to suggest changes to the *GitLab Security Essentials Hands-on Guide*, please submit them via merge request.
+If you'd like to suggest changes to the *Hands-On Guide for GitLab Compliance*, please submit them via merge request.